-Plan Amendments Prior to 2017
+Plan Amendments Prior to 2018

-- Effective January 5, 2015, the Company amended the LTRP to reflect additional offers under the Special Voluntary Termination Program ("SVTP") that occurred during 2015 and to provide for enhanced 2013 SVTP benefits with respect to certain eligible employees. - Effective December 1, 2015, the LTRP was amended to transfer the assets and liabilities of certain identified LTPP surviving spouses from LTPP to the LTRP ("Phase IV-B Transfer"). - Effective December 31, 2015, the LTRP was amended to transfer the assets and liabilities of certain identified LTPP surviving beneficiaries in deferred status from LTPP to the LTRP ("Phase IV-C Transfer").
+- Effective January 5, 2015, the Company amended the LTRP to reflect additional offers under the Special Voluntary Termination Program ("SVTP") that occurred during 2015 and to provide for enhanced 2013 SVTP benefits with respect to certain eligible employees. - Effective December 1, 2015, the LTRP was amended to transfer the assets and liabilities of certain identified LTPP surviving spouses from LTPP to the LTRP ("Phase IV-B Transfer"). - Effective December 31, 2015, the LTRP was amended to transfer the assets and liabilities of certain identified LTPP surviving beneficiaries in deferred status from LTPP to the LTRP ("Phase IV-C Transfer"). - Effective January 1, 2017, the name of the plan was changed from the Lucent Technologies Inc. Retirement Plan to the Nokia Retirement Plan. - Effective January 1, 2017, the Plan was amended to reflect additional offers under the SVTP that occurred during 2017.

-Plan Amendments After 2016
+Plan Amendments After 2017